 Farris, Riley & Pitt, LLP is proud to hold an AV Preeminent® rating from Martindale-Hubbell, the highest possible rating received by the top lawyers in the country.
 We have also been recognized by multiple organizations, such as Super Lawyers and The National Trial Lawyers Top 100.
 We take child injury cases seriously and will work hard to try to reach your desired results.

 Contact Farris, Riley & Pitt, LLP

-Farris, Riley & Pitt, LLP takes cases on a contingency fee basis.
+The Farris, Riley & Pitt, LLP Birmingham child injury lawyers take cases on a contingency fee basis.
 We understand the financial strain you can experience when your child suffers an injury or illness.
 We don’t want to add to your economic struggles by charging upfront fees or costs.
 You don’t have to pay unless we secure compensation for you.
 If we lose, you will never owe us any money.

 You will be our top priority while we investigate what happened and find a way to prove who should be held liable for your losses.
 Our team will stay by your side every step of the way, so you don’t have to face this traumatic experience alone.